 The salary for our Residents is \$65,000 plus benefits including health insurance, holidays, and other leave (personal time off).
 Residents will be designated as employees of Sanford Health regardless of which site they are primarily located.
 All residents will receive comparable health benefits (medical, dental, vision), as well as paid time off, through Sanford Health.
-Residents will be reimbursed for some travel-related expenses.
+Residents will be reimbursed for some travelrelated expenses.

 Residents are eligible to enroll in health insurance, dental insurance, vision insurance, and other voluntary benefits.
 Residents are also eligible for employer paid benefits including a basic level of term life insurance, short term disability insurance and long-term disability insurance.
 Benefits include 21 days of Allowed Time Away (ATA).
 These days can be used for your personal use and will include vacation, and sick days.
 Sanford Health follows 6 holidays in their calendar: New Year's Day, Memorial Day, 4th of July, Labor Day, Thanksgiving, and Christmas.
 Unused ATA does not pay out upon conclusion of your residency year.
 Additional leave scenarios are addressed in the Leave Policy located below.
 Residents are given days of paid educational leave to attend conferences, major professional meetings, and study/prepare for the EPPP and state licensing exam.
 There will be reimbursement for conferences, major professional meetings, in-person didactics, and to sit the first EPPP and state exam up to \$5,600.
-There will be a moving stipend up to \$5,000 well as in-the-moment counseling for you and your family members available by phone or in-person to manage depression, stress, anxiety, anger management, marital and parenting concerns, work life issues, and wellbeing lifestyle changes.
+There will be a moving stipend up to \$5,000

+To support our resident's role in caring for others, they will receive access to Sanford Health's Provider Well Being resources.
+This includes a time-saving virtual assistant, as well as in-the-moment counseling for you and your family members available by phone or in-person to manage depression, stress, anxiety, anger management, marital and parenting concerns, work life issues, and wellbeing lifestyle changes.
 Residents will also have access to legal and financial resources, leadership development information, and referrals to reputable resources for issues such as substance use disorders.
 Additional benefits include: